Houston4444/Patchichi/INSTALL.md

 ===== BUILD DEPENDENCIES =====
 --------------------------------
 The required build dependencies are: <i>(devel packages of these)</i>
+ - python3-qtpy

- - PyQt5
+ - PyQt5 or PyQt6
- - Qt5 dev tools
+ - Qt5 or Qt6 dev tools
  - qtchooser

 On Debian and Ubuntu, use these commands to install all build dependencies: <br/>

+to build it with Qt5:
-`$ sudo apt-get install python3-pyqt5 pyqt5-dev-tools qtchooser qttools5-dev-tools`
+`$ sudo apt-get install python3-qtpy python3-pyqt5 pyqt5-dev-tools qtchooser qttools5-dev-tools`

+to build it with Qt6:
+`$ sudo apt-get install python3-qtpy python3-pyqt6 pyqt6-dev-tools qtchooser`

 ===== RUNTIME DEPENDENCIES =====
 --------------------------------